-A number of studies suggest there is a relationship between schizophrenia and dementia.
-People with a late onset of schizophrenia seem to have an increased likelihood of developing dementia.
+Several studies suggest there is a relationship between schizophrenia and dementia.
+People with a late onset of schizophrenia may have an increased likelihood of developing dementia.

 Researchers do not know whether schizophrenia is a risk factor for dementia, a cause of dementia, or whether one may help to predict the other.
 In fact, schizophrenia was once called “dementia praecox,” which means premature dementia.